thetartan/tartan/docs/syntax/basic.md

 squares).
 If your tartan has different threadcounts for the warp and weft then you will need to describe both threadcounts.

-## Extended syntax

-Additionally to basic threadcount syntax, this library allows to use some extended markup that should make a tartan development process simpler.
-Anyway, all basic syntax is supported.

-### Color map

-This extension allows to define colors directly within threadcount description.
-Syntax: `<latin letters>[=]<html color definition>;`.
-`<html color definition>` should start with `#` character followed by three or six hexadecimal letters.
-Examples: `R#f00;`, `T=#603311;`.

-### Reflections

-This extension allows to highlight blocks that should be reflected (like with pivots markup described above).
-But while basic syntax allows only to reflect entire threadcount, square braces can define as much reflective blocks as you wish.
-For example: `B/24 W4 B24 R2 G24 K24 W2 K24 G/24` can be
-changed to `[B24 W4 B24 R2 G24 K24 W2 K24 G24]` and another way to
-describe it: `[[B24 W4] R2 [G24 K24 W2]]` - `[B24 W24]` will be
-expanded to `B24 W24 B24` and `[G24 K24 W2]` will be expanded to
-`G24 K24 W2 K24 G24`.

-## References

-- [Scottish Tartans Authority](https://www.tartanregister.gov.uk/threadcount.aspx), The only organisation dedicated to promoting tartan - registered charity.
-- [The Scottish Register of Tartans](http://www.tartanregister.gov.uk/), Scotland's official tartan register.